John Carpenter directed The Thing, a sci fi-horror from a screenplay by Bill Lancaster, based on John W. Campbell Jr. 1938 novella, Who Goes There?

 The Thing was released in 1982 to negative reviews that described it as “instant junk” and “a wretched excess.”
 Critics both praised the special effects achievements and criticized their visual repulsiveness, as manifest in the creature.
 Others found the characterization shallow and poorly realized.

-The film found an audience when released on home video and television.
+The film found an audience when released on home video and shown on television.
 In the subsequent years, it has been reappraised and has gained a cult following.
 Filmmakers have noted its influence on their work, and it has been referred to in other media such as television and video games.